 Bob has overlanded across the USA, in Egypt, Israel, all over Mexico and Baja, and Belize.

 With a master's degree in instructional design from the California State University at Dominquez Hills and a secondary teaching credential from the University of California, Irvine, Bob knows how to efficiently and clearly transfer knowledge, proper attitudes, and skills to those wishing to learn the fine art of ecologically friendly, safety-based off-roading.
 Bob is an educator - not JUST a teacher.
 He knows HOW to put together effective, efficient, and engaging courses for important long-term memory retention.

 Bob is also a Master Tread Trainer with Tread Lightly!Tread Lightly! is the nation’s only source for a full line of motorized and non-motorized outdoor ethics training and education materials.
 Bob will teach you to be environmentally responsible in all your outdoor adventure related activities.

 For several years, Bob was the 4X4 Training Columnist for OutdoorX4 Magazine.

 Check out some of Bob's online articles below.
 For his print articles, subscribe to OutdoorX4 Magazine HERE.

-Bob has five books completely written.
+Bob has four books completely written.
 His first three books are finished and available on Amazon: 1) Live Long to Wander - Basic Survival for Vehicle-Supported Adventures, 2) Raising Your 4WD Vehicle Off Road & In-Field Tire Repair, 3) The Total Approach to Getting Unstuck Off Road.
 Click here to see the books on Amazon.